-Advivo Accountants and Advisors explain when you need to complete a logbook.
+Advivo Business Advisors and Accountants explain when you need to complete a logbook for FBT.

-Keeping a logbook helps you separate private and business kilometres so you can provide proof of your car expenses to the Australian Tax Office (ATO), so they know which expenses to reimburse.
+Keeping an FBT logbook helps you separate private and business kilometres so you can provide proof of your car expenses to the Australian Tax Office (ATO), so they know which expenses to reimburse.
 Learning how to keep accurate tax records is worth your while.

 What does a good logbook look like and what must go in it?